 Managing water use

 Clean water is a valuable resource and we aim to use water responsibly.
 A number of our sites have been designed to facilitate the management of water.
 For example, during the construction of our UK Technology Centre (R&D), we installed a 2,000 litre rainwater harvesting tank which is used to flush lavatories at the site.
-At our new factory in Mexico, constructed during 2013, rainwater harvesting provides water for bathrooms and, once treated, for water fountains, while grey water (generated by hand washing) is used to irrigate the gardens.
+At our factory in Mexico, constructed during 2013, rainwater harvesting provides water for bathrooms and, once treated, for water fountains, while grey water (generated by hand washing) is used to irrigate the gardens.

 Environmental management standard ISO 14001